RasaHQ/rasa/docs/core/interactive_learning.rst

-In this case, the bot should ``action_show_concert_reviews`` (rather than venue reviews!) so we select that action.
+In this case, the bot should execute ``action_show_concert_reviews`` (rather than venue reviews!) so we select that action.

+At this point we can also choose to create a new action, if the correct action is not yet implemented.
+There are two types of new actions that can be created
+1) create an ``utter_{}`` action which uses :ref:`_utter_templates` or
+2) create a custom action which returns events.

+Only the first type can be created during interactive learning.
+After choosing ``<create new action>`` we are prompted to type the action name, in order to create a template action we use the prefix ``utter_`` and name the action for example ``utter_compliment``.
+Now we get a new prompt asking for the text that the template for our new action should store to send back to the user.

+If we choose to create a new action which should return events and not just play back an utterance, this needs to be implemented in our action server as :ref:`_customactions`.
+We can still add the action name in interactive learning and continue the session, but no events will be returned and you are advised to implement the action first.

 Now we can keep talking to the bot for as long as we like to create a longer conversation.
 At any point you can press ``Ctrl-C`` and the bot will provide you with exit options.
 You can write your newly-created stories and NLU data to files.
-You can also go back a step if you made a mistake when providing feedback.
+You can also go back a step if you made a mistake when providing feedback, start fresh or fork from a previous point in the story line.
+When starting fresh or forking the story line a new additional story will be created.

+If you choose your current file names to store data, the new data is merged with existing data, so that no old data is lost.
-Make sure to combine the dumped stories and NLU examples with your original training data for the next training.
+If you choose to save the files separately, make sure to combine the dumped stories and NLU examples with your original training data for the next training.

 Visualization of conversations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^